LordSnoosh/SEIR2222/work/w04/d2/01-02-express-routers-controllers.md

 	  });
 	}
 	```
-	> A common approach is to export an object near the top because you don't have to scroll to the bottom of the module to see what functionaly is being exported.
+	> A common approach is to export an object near the top because you don't have to scroll to the bottom of the module to see what functionality is being exported.

 - Yup, the controller is going to need to require that Todo model: